Azerbaijan, Baku, September 23 /Trend, S. Agayeva/

 "The Foreign Ministry has already given the relevant instructions to the Azerbaijani embassy in Canada," he said.

 Information about the visit of a Canadian MP to Azerbaijan's occupied territories was spread by an Armenian Media outlet today.

-Four foreign citizens who were earlier included to the list of undesirables of Azerbaijani Foreign Ministry for illegally visiting the Azerbaijani territories occupied by Armenia, are excluded from it.
+Earlier, four foreign citizens on a black list of Azerbaijan's Foreign Ministry for their illegal trip to the Azerbaijani territories occupied by Armenia, were excluded from it.

 Azerbaijan and Armenia signed a ceasefire agreement in 1994.
 The co-chairs of the OSCE Minsk Group, Russia, France and the U.S. are currently holding peace negotiations.